BrownieO/Conlang-notes/Grammar/adjectives.md

 ## Adjectives
 To convert a noun into an adjective, insert the particle "id".
+You can also use the deductive gender "u".
 E.g.
 - kanideon = canine
-- amideon = loving
+- amidu = loving